 - Largest file size :: (NO PREVIEW available, must download) best for printing and reading clarity, but slower download (115 MB)

 - Smaller file size :: better for fast download, but graphics may not print well (4.1 MB)

 Our apologies that we are still processing entries from the 2016 State Contest due to technical difficulties from our online submission system.

 Contest Resultsclick on arrow for more info

-All results from the 2016 regional contests will be posted below.
+All results from the 2017 regional contests will be posted on the KSPA website.

-All first-, second- and third-place entries, as well as all three honorable mentions in each category, advance to the state competition, set for Saturday, May 7, 2016 at the Kansas Union on the campus of the University of Kansas.
+All first-, second- and third-place entries, as well as all three honorable mentions in each category, advance to the state competition, set for Saturday, May 6, 2017 at the Kansas Union on the campus of the University of Kansas.
 Registration begins at 8 a.m., with a general session at 9 a.m. and contests at 9:30 a.m.
-Return to our website for more details about the State Contest (including the carry-in contest prompts) as they become available.
+Return to our website for more details about the State Contest (including the digital submission contest prompts) as they become available.
 Digital submission prompts will be available in April.

 KSPA and its affiliated universities would like to thank all members and judges for their patience during this time.

 KSPA sincerely appreciates your support of the organization and our activities.
 Please stay in touch and let us know how we can make the contest even better in the future.